djsmith-90/blogdown-website/content/projects.md

 While working at ALSPAC, I was involved in processing much of the COVID-19 questionnaire and antibody samples data collections.
 Descriptions of these data have been published as 'data notes' in the journal [Wellcome Open Science](https://wellcomeopenresearch.org/gateways/alspac), and are intended to help researchers using this data when conducting COVID-19 work in the ALSPAC cohort.

-_Funding: Wellcome Trust, Medical REsearch Council and University of Bristol_
+_Funding: Wellcome Trust, Medical Research Council and University of Bristol_

 ## COVID-19, cardiovascular health and selection bias (2020 - present)